 This is it!
 You have worked hard for years, sacrificed a few vacations here and there, and scrimped your way in order to save enough money for your dream home.

-And now the fruits of all your labor is ready for the picking.
+And now the fruits of all your labor are ready for the picking.
 You are ready to build your dream house.

-Before jumping in and calling your designer, these 6 tips might be useful in helping you and your designer achieve the house that you’ve long been dreaming for.
+Before jumping in and calling your designer, these 6 tips might be useful in helping you and your designer achieve the house that you’ve long been dreaming of.

 Draw your ideas.
 Create rough sketches of how you want your house to look like.